nicoespeon/understandlegacycode.com/content/blog/key-points-reengineering-legacy-software/index.md

 ## Conclusion

-"[Re-Engineering Legacy Software](https://www.manning.com/books/re-engineering-legacy-software)" was a great surprise for me.
+"[Re-Engineering Legacy Software](https://shortener.manning.com/E26o)" was a great surprise for me.
 Besides the usual recommendations on working with Legacy Code, it contains useful examples of techniques you can use in your day-to-day work.

 I gave you a glimpse of what really stroke me, but there's more in the book.
 If you use tools like Ant, Fabric, Vagrant, or Ansible, then you will have a lot of concrete examples.
 Chris illustrates the theory with a simulated story where you start working on a Legacy project.
 This is cool as you can follow along and write Ansible scripts with him ⚙

 This is a good book on working with Legacy software.

+### A 35% discount on Manning books

+After I published this book review, Manning Publications proposed me to share with you a promo code.
+That should give you 35% off their books.

+If you want to get a copy of "Re-Engineering Legacy Software", I think that will be handy.
+It also works with any of their products, in all formats.

+Here it is: `brnica35` 🏷

+Enjoy, read books, and take care of yourself!